 Amazon RDS vs. EC2: Where to Host Your MySQL Database in AWS?

-You immediately think of Amazon RDS and EC2 as two potent possibilities when you think of AWS for hosting MySQL, a relational database.
-However, choosing between fully managed and self-managed databases is challenging, whether you’re migrating from on-premises to the cloud or starting from scratch on AWS.
+Amazon RDS and EC2 are two key database hosting options when you think of AWS for hosting MySQL, a relational database.
+However, choosing between fully managed and self-managed databases is challenging, whether you’re migrating from on-premises to the cloud or starting fresh.

 “It was great to be able to ramp up more servers without having to contact anyone and without having minimum usage commitments.
 AWS is the easy answer for any Internet business that wants to scale to the next level.”

-This blog is all about picking between the two distinct alternatives– Amazon RDS vs EC2.
-Depending on the criteria covered in this blog, you might resemble Airbnb’s scenario or others, where such decisions seem to be difficult to make.
+This post covers criteria to evaluate the AWS RDS vs EC2 decision many companies face for database hosting.
+You might resemble Airbnb’s scenario or others, where such decisions seem to be difficult to make.
 So let’s begin!

 A brief overview: Amazon RDS vs. EC2-Hosted MySQL